Do you know what the consequences of poorly onboarding remote employees are?

 Can I Use Software to Help With Onboarding a Virtual Employee?

 Certainly, there are numerous solutions designed to ensure smooth remote onboarding.
-Such software can help you get off to a great start with remote employee onboarding and continue to support you through the new employee training phase.
+Such software can help you get off to a great start with remote employee onboarding and continue to support you through online employee training phase.

 A cloud LMS is an excellent example of such a tool.
 It provides a centralized location to create, share, and track onboarding materials.

 Since you can’t see your remote employees face to face, it’s important to ensure that the onboarding for remote employees is as smooth and flawless as possible.
 Because working remotely in and of itself can create challenges, the onboarding process should not be lacking in any way.

 When your onboarding process is well organized and ticks all the boxes, employees feel comfortable joining the ranks and never for once feel the distance separating them.

 Establish a rapport with your new hires early in the process.
 Make them feel at ease and welcome.
 This will encourage them to share their thoughts freely.

 Let your existing team members show they have been expecting their new colleagues.
 When you continue to maintain trust and goodwill, it leads to successful onboarding.